-The process of making braciole is not particularly complicated, but it can be time consuming so it's great for the holidays or a special occasion when you plan on spending a lot of time in or around the kitchen.
+The process of making braciole is not particularly complicated, but it can be time-consuming so it's great for the holidays or a special occasion when you plan on spending a lot of time in or around the kitchen.

-Having a recipe of Simple Tomato Sauce in your fridge ready to go will make the day of cooking process 1,000 times easier.
-If you don't, I would recommend making some sauce earlier in the week or using a good quality jar sauce from the grocery store.
+Have a recipe of easy pasta sauce in your fridge ready to go to make the cooking process 1,000 times easier.
+If you don't, I would recommend making some sauce earlier in the week or using a good-quality jar sauce from the grocery store.

 When it comes to meat, there are a lot of options for braciole.
 Everyone has their own preference.
 Some cut thin pieces and cook individual roll ups, some use top round, some don't stuff it with meat, some stuff it with egg, so there are a lot of variations.

 For this recipe, use a 1.5 to 2-lb Flank Steak.
-It is a great cut for marinating or braising since it's from a well worked muscle group on the cow.
+It is a great cut for marinating or braising since it's from a well-worked muscle group on the cow.

 Layer with all the goodies

-A combination of italian breadcrumbs, grated cheese, fresh parsley, garlic, and olive oil is a key component to the finish product that makes each bite so perfect.
+A combination of Italian breadcrumbs, grated cheese, fresh parsley, garlic, and olive oil is a key component to the finish product that makes each bite so perfect.

 Roll it Up